robbiew/ReTRoGRaDe/README.md

 ### AI Trigger warning

-As a hobbyist Go developer, I'm leveraging AI tools like Roo Code to accelerate learning and development.
+As a hobbyist Go developer, I'm leveraging AI tools like Roo Code, Codex and Claude to accelerate learning and development.
 Rather than "vibe coding," I use LLMs strategically to guide implementation, debug issues, and explore patterns that would otherwise take months of trial-and-error in my limited free time.
 This approach allows me to make meaningful progress while maintaining code quality and understanding.

 ## Core Objectives